Different ways in which you can engage with your local community.

 Record a 2 Minute Testimony: record your testimony in two minutes and upload it to your personal social media page - many people you are 'friends' with will know you but some may not be aware of the impact God has had on your life.
 As you upload it, nominate others to join in and pray that it will open peoples' eyes and that they'll begin to ask you questions about your faith.

-Life in a Picture: use the popular social media 'life in a picture' to share hope and light at this time.
+Life in a Picture: use the popular social media 'life in a picture' to share hope and light.

 Join your community FaceBook Page: most communities have a Facebook page, join this and listen to see what people's issues are.